hapax/hapax.github.io/assets/hyperlaunch.md

 \frac{1}{R_\oplus + z} \approx \frac{1}{R_\oplus}\left(1 - \frac{z}{R_\oplus}\right).
 $$

-Plugging back in returns our original barometric formula.
+Plugging this in, we recover our original barometric formula.
 So, as long as we stick to heights much smaller than the earth's radius, we're good.